 Here are some simple solutions for all popular Grub loading errors.

-Grub Loading Error 17: Make sure your root(x,y) settings are right in your Grub.conf.
-You could use a distribution CD or Live CD to set up Grub like shown below. (h0,0) means the first hard drive and the first partition on that drive.
+Grub Loading Error 17: If you are encountering the Grub Loading Error 17, you should ensure that your root(x,y) settings are right in your Grub.conf.
+You will need a distribution CD or Live CD to set up Grub as shown below, where (h0,0) means the first hard drive and the first partition on that drive.

 Grub Loading Error 22: You can use the Windows Installation Disc to run a Startup Repair and fix MBR.

-GRUB loading errors often come along with data loss on your hard drive.
-It`s also possible that some files or data on your pc are accidentally deleted or formatted during the process of fixing this issue.
-If this happens, you`ll need a powerful data recovery tool to make sure no important photos, videos, emails or documents are lost because of the GRUB loading errors.
+When your computer encounters GRUB loading errors, you can't boot the computer if the above solutions fail.
+However, how can I recover data on the computer when this occurs?
+Don't worry.
+If this happens, you`ll need a powerful data recovery tool to make sure no important photos, videos, emails, or documents are lost because of the GRUB loading errors.